matthiasn/talk-transcripts/Hickey_Rich/SimplicityMatters.md

 we can.
 Because we are not trying to drag an elephant around.

 Ditto with combining different parts for different problems.
-We have built all of these different parts.
+We have built all of these parts.
 Now we have a new problem.
 Oh!
 Two of those parts and one new thing solves that problem.
 This is what happens for you when you have simplicity based designs.

 So I would say pursuing simplicity is really about pursuing opportunities.